-These are only a few of the more common types of economic and non-economic damages you could be awarded as part of your Orlando car accident settlement.
-If you lost a loved one in an Orlando car accident, our team can fight for the compensation you need to grieve in peace.
-Find out more about what your claim could be worth during a free consultation.
+These are only a few of the types of economic and non-economic damages you could be awarded as part of your Orlando car accident settlement.
+If you lost a loved one in a car accident, our wrongful death lawyers can fight for the compensation your family needs and deserves.
+Find out more about what fighting for a fair settlement during a free consultation.

 PIP covers you, your children, members of your household, and any passengers who do not own a vehicle.
 It pays 80 percent of your medical bills and 60 percent of your lost wages, up to the limits of your policy.
 The problem occurs when the seriousness of the injuries exceeds the amount provided by your policy.
 It gets even worse when your injuries prevent you from returning to work and earning an income.

-You Could File a Claim Against the Other Driver
+You Could File A Car Accident Claim Against The Other Driver

-In this case, you may want to consider pursuing a claim against the at-fault driver.
-In order to do this, you must prove two things:
+In this case, you may want to consider pursuing a liability claim against the at-fault driver.
+To do this, our attorneys will build a case that proves:

-- That your injuries meet the serious injury threshold set by the state of Florida
+- Your injuries meet the serious injury threshold set by the state of Florida; and

-Injuries that are considered “serious” by Florida law include those that left you with physical scarring or disfigurement, permanent bodily injuries, or caused a death.
+Injuries considered “serious” by Florida law include those that left you with physical scarring or disfigurement, permanent bodily injuries, or caused a death.

 You must then prove that the driver owed a duty to be careful and that when they breached that duty, they caused an accident that resulted in your serious injuries.
 To prove negligence, our team gathers: